 With a chart visualization, you can create a timeline showing topic trends where each bar represents a topic while the bar groups represent a time period.

 The Number of Records field from Calculated Fields is the Y axis.
-CHECK THIS

 The date automatically becomes the X axis.